ktorch/ktorch/docs/tensors.rst

    :param sym options: one or more symbols for device, data type, layout, gradients, e.g. ```cuda`` or ```cuda:0`` ```long`` ```grad``.
    :return: An :ref:`api-pointer <pointers>` to the allocated tensor.

+The function call can also use a final argument of a previously allocated tensor as an output tensor:

 .. function:: tensor(mode;n;out-tensor) -> ptr
    :param sym mode: ```randperm``.
    :param long n: return random permutation of integers from 0-n-1 given n.